jasonbrianhall/zork_djgpp/README.md

+# Fork (Zork I)
+This is a slight fork of Zork found here --> https://github.com/devshane/zork

+This verison will allow you to compile it for MS-DOS/FreeDOS using DJGPP.
+The main issue was that MS-DOS doesn't support terminfo or termcap so I had to remove all references to them.

+The following is the command I use to compile for MS-DOS/FreeDOS after installing DJGPP and running something similar to . /usr/local/djgpp/setenv

+CC=i586-pc-msdosdjgpp-gcc make

+From their, you should see zork.exe in the current directory; this version will now work with various DOS versions

+I'm including a DPMI extender in the code which needs distributed with the .exe if another DPMI isn't included.

 ```
 Welcome to Dungeon.
 This version created 11-MAR-91.
 You are in an open field west of a big white house with a boarded